 Thread Fuzzing

-When recording a multi-threaded program, LiveRecorder allows one thread to run at a time, to protect the integrity of its data structures, and to simplify the capturing of the behaviour of the program.
+When recording a multi-threaded program, LiveRecorder allows one thread to run at a time, to protect the integrity of its data structures, and to simplify the capturing of the behavior of the program.
 LiveRecorder switches between program threads when one thread makes a blocking system call, or when enough BBs have been recorded.

 One consequence of this is that data races and other concurrency bugs occur with much lower frequency when a program is being recorded, and some data races may be impossible to reproduce with default settings.
 In particular, because LiveRecorder normally only switches threads at the end of a BB, data races that occur in the middle of BBs will not be reproduced.